Get started with InfluxDB Cloud Dedicated

 Database token: A token that grants read and write access to InfluxDB databases.

-Management token: A short-lived (1 hour) Auth0 token used to administer your InfluxDB cluster.
-These are generated by the
+Management token: Auth0 authentication token generated by the

 influxctl

-CLI and do not require any direct management.
+CLI and used to administer your InfluxDB cluster.
 Management tokens authorize a user to perform tasks related to:- Account management

 - Database management